Affiliate Professor, School of Social Work

 - Dan Goldhaber on U.S. Teacher Shortages (8/29/2017)

-Dr. Dan Goldhaber is the Director of the Center for Education Data & Research (CEDR) and a Professor in Interdisciplinary Arts and Sciences at the University of Washington Bothell.
+Dr. Dan Goldhaber is the Director of the Center for Education Data & Research (CEDR) and an Affiliate Professor in the School of Social Work at the University of Washington.
 He is also the Director of the National Center for Analysis of Longitudinal Data in Education Research (CALDER) and a Vice-President at American Institutes of Research (AIR).
 Dan previously served as an elected member of the Alexandria City School Board from 1997-2002, as an Associate Editor of Economics of Education Review and an editor of Education Finance and Policy.